 Regardless of whether the art world deemed them “real art,” Paint by Numbers made art approachable even to those with no artistic training.
 In his 1998 memoir, Dan Robbins reflected, “I never claim that painting by number is art.
 It is the experience of art, and it brings that experience to the individual who would normally not pick up a brush, not dip it in paint.”

-View our full Paint by Numbers collection here.
+Shop our Paint by Numbers collection here.